Updated: 13 July 2022

 Our courses start with the basics and work up to advanced skills.
 The nine most important communication skills are:

 - Listening skills.
 It’s a mistake to think that good communication means getting a message across.
 In fact, listening is the more important skill.
 You’ll learn several techniques and when to use them.
-For example, active listening lets you focus your attention on someone else’s point of view.

 - Public speaking.
 This includes how to create a compelling narrative.
 Most people need to give presentations as part of their job.
 This could be a conference talk or an update at a team meeting.
 Learn how to structure a message so it engages your audience.
 Convey authority while managing nerves.
 Get tips to improve through feedback.